-Like other solar farm operators in China, the Group has also experienced delay in receiving subsidy payments in relation to electricity generation of its solar farms.
-As at 31 December 2019, the outstanding tariff adjustment (subsidy) receivable of the Group amounted to HK\$2,862.5 million, of which HK\$1,537.4 million is related to solar farm projects listed in the sixth and seventh batches of the Subsidy Catalogue respectively.
-The receivables from sales of electricity are generally settled on a monthly basis by state grid companies, while the tariff adjustment (subsidy) receivables are settled by state grid companies in accordance with the prevailing government policies.
-In 2019, the Group received tariff adjustment (subsidy) payments of RMB624.1 million (equivalent to approximately HK\$706.2 million), which were mainly related to the electricity generation during April 2017 to February 2018 by the Group's solar farms listed in the sixth and seventh batches of the Subsidy Catalogue.
+Similar to other solar farm operators in the PRC, the Group has also experienced delays in subsidy collection in relation to electricity generation of its subsidised solar farm projects.
+As at 31 December 2020, the outstanding tariff adjustment (subsidy) receivable of the Group amounted to HK\$3,885.5 million.
+Receivables from sales of electricity are generally settled on a monthly basis by state grid companies, while tariff adjustment (subsidy) receivables are settled in accordance with prevailing government policies.
+In 2020, the Group received tariff adjustment (subsidy) payments of RMB551.4 million (equivalent to approximately HK\$625.2 million).